enriquepalaciosb/CANVAS-GAME/README.md

 ## General Information

 - You, Captain Spiff, have crash landed Earth with your Space Jet.
 You must collect six batteries in 50 seconds in order to rebuild your jet.
 Alien species are also trying to invade Earth in order to defeat you, the infamous space hunter and rebel, Spaceman Spiff.
+These species track everyone of your potentially, last moves.
+Good luck to you, Spiff.

 Captain, Hunter, and Space Runner.

 ## Technologies Used